hcnc101/Soho-home-database/README.md

 ### Add your CSV
 1. Copy your CSV file(s) into the `data/` folder.
 2. (Optional) If a CSV is very large (>100 MB), Git LFS will handle it automatically.
+3. If you want to preview or clean your CSVs, you can use spreadsheet tools or Python/R notebooks locally—no tooling is required in this repo.

 ### Initialize locally and push to GitHub
 Follow these steps in your terminal after you add your CSVs: